Meet Patience Ndidi Key, Edo 2024’s only female guber candidate

 It is also important for Nigerians to understand that women inclusion in politics and leadership will ensure effective representation of their interests and that of the children in terms of policies and decision making.

-Without doubt, as Okonjo-Iweala puts it, nobody will hand it over to women.
-Indeed, this is the case of the “ the way you present yourself, is the way you will be addressed,” so It is high time women stand to their responsibilities and understand that for them to gain men’s support, they have to start the move.
+Without doubt, as Okonjo-Iweala noted, nobody will hand it over to women.
+Indeed, this is the case of “ the way you present yourself, is the way you will be addressed,” so It is high time women stand to their responsibilities and understand that for them to gain men’s support, they have to start the move.

 Key in her campaigns had emphasised human capital development, economic diversification and inclusive governance, and her success during the primary election is another evidence that she is fit and qualified for the position.